LongJiAn99/PasarGo/README.md

 Firebase storage is also used to store photos of the products as users may want to input multiple photos for their listings or wishlist.
 Hence we save their photos in their storage then proceed to download their urls when we want to fetch these photos to showcase their listing/wishlist.

 ![image](https://user-images.githubusercontent.com/77440060/123452348-e8e3dc00-d610-11eb-9b0a-03422fc98d8e.png)

+### Testing

+We mainly carried out the testing by adding the features first then going through the whole process of using the webapp to detect any errors.
+The test cases used are all different and updated to the different categories to ensure that all of the features are functioning well.

+**Integration Testing**

+After adding a new feature, we would also test the previous features that interact with this feature to ensure that everything works together.
+For example,
+- Testing page navigation
+    - Check whether the right navigation bar shows up pre/post logging in
+    - Check whether the products listed are accurately placed based on its categories
+- Listing product or posting a wishlist request
+    -  Check that after the required information are filled in the request/product shows up at the main listing/wishlist page
+- After listing a request or product, test the listing display UI
+    - Check that the product shows up at the listing page
+    - Check that the user can view their listings at their profile page

+**System Testing**

+After adding all the features, we ran the webapp and tested the webapp as if we were first time users trying to
+1. List a product
+2. Add a wishlist request
+3. Browse through the webapp

+We tried the form submitting features and checked if the newly submitted products were reflected accurately on the respective pages
+- For example:
+    - Listing a product under the Arts and Craft category
+    - Then we check if it shows under the listing page
+    - Followed by checking if it shows up in the my profile

+ **Evaluation**
+1. User does not know whether the submission of their listing is completed How we solved it:
+    - Added more instructions in the “new listing” page
+    - Pop up message to inform user that the product is submitted
+    - Redirect user to “listing” page

 ### Architecture